netdata/netdata/docs/netdata-agent/configuration/running-the-netdata-agent-behind-a-reverse-proxy/Running-behind-apache.md

     bind to = unix:/tmp/netdata.sock
 ```

-Apache 2.4.24+ can not read from `/tmp` so create your socket in `/var/run/netdata`
+Apache 2.4.24+ can’t read from `/tmp` so create your socket in `/var/run/netdata`

 ```text
 [web]
     bind to = unix:/var/run/netdata/netdata.sock
 ```

-At the apache side, prepend the 2nd argument to `ProxyPass` with `unix:/tmp/netdata.sock|`, like this:
+At the apache side, prepend the second argument to `ProxyPass` with `unix:/tmp/netdata.sock|`, like this:

 ```text
 ProxyPass "/netdata/" "unix:/tmp/netdata.sock|http://localhost:19999/" connectiontimeout=5 timeout=30 keepalive=on